 What’s the takeaway?
 Some readmissions are preventable or can be mitigated by outpatient initiatives, like medication noncompliance and access to follow-up care.
 Others are impacted by underlying health problems that are not often within the hospital’s scope of control.
 For example, readmissions related to neoplasms are commonly associated with cancer.

 There is no doubt that patients needing inpatient care should be admitted or readmitted regardless of where the admission takes place.
 The safety of the patient comes first – before any financial penalty is considered.
-Hospitals serving communities that include a high percentage of patients with:

 Access TeleSpecialists Can Help Reduce 30-Day Readmission Rates & Penalties